mkrajnak/doctor-IS/README.md

 If you need to delete data from DB:
 `docker-compose down -v`
+To rebuild images use `docker-compose build` or `docker-compose up --build`

 ## Manual
 1. Assure you have database up and running